Purely pseudo-Anosov subgroups of the genus two handlebody group: Proof of Theorem

 Because $\Gamma$ is a geodesic in $\Pnm$ between two points in $\Pnm_G$, and because $\Pnm_G$ is a subtree of $\Pnm$, $\Gamma$ is a geodesic remaining entirely inside $\Pnm_G$.
 Moreover, by Lemma \ref{lem:boundedint}, each segment $\Gamma_1',\Gamma_2'',\dots,\Gamma_{n-1}'', \Gamma_n'$ has length at most $M$.
 Therefore, $\frac{1}{M}d_{\Pnm_G}(A,B)\leq \hat{d}(A,B)$, and thus the inclusion $\iota$ is a quasi-isometric embedding.

 Because $\iota$ is an inclusion, for any $g\in G$, $g\cdot \iota(A)=g\cdot A = \iota(g\cdot A)$.
 Thus, $\iota$ is $G$-equivariant.
 This completes the proof. \end{proof}

-\begin{cor} The orbit map of $G$ into $\Dtwo$ is a quasi-isometric embedding. \end{cor} \begin{proof} By Proposition~\ref{prop:free-qi}, any orbit map from $G$ to $\Pnm_G$ is a quasi-isometry, while by Proposition~\ref{prop:subtreeqi}, the inclusion $\Pnm_G\into \hat{\Pnm}$ is a $G$-equivariant quasi-isometric embedding.
-Combining this with the fact that $\hat{\Pnm}$ is coarsely $G$-equivariantly quasi-isometric to $\Dtwo$, by Proposition~\ref{prop:conediskqi}, we see that any orbit map of $G$ to $\Dtwo$ is a quasi-isometric embedding. \end{proof} Note that combining this corollary with \cite[Theorem~1.1]{chesser-stable} also gives us the following. \begin{cor} If $G\leq \hh$ is purely pseudo-Anosov and finitely generated, then $G$ is stable in $\hh$. \end{cor}
+\begin{cor} If $G< \hh$ is purely pseudo-Anosov and finitely generated, then the orbit map of $G$ into $\Dtwo$ is a quasi-isometric embedding. \end{cor} \begin{proof} As noted above, we may assume without loss of generality that $G$ is torsion free.
+By Proposition~\ref{prop:free-qi}, any orbit map from $G$ to $\Pnm_G$ is a quasi-isometry, while by Proposition~\ref{prop:subtreeqi}, the inclusion $\Pnm_G\into \hat{\Pnm}$ is a $G$-equivariant quasi-isometric embedding.
+Combining this with the fact that $\hat{\Pnm}$ is coarsely $G$-equivariantly quasi-isometric to $\Dtwo$, by Proposition~\ref{prop:conediskqi}, we see that any orbit map of $G$ to $\Dtwo$ is a quasi-isometric embedding. \end{proof} We note that combining this corollary with \cite[Theorem~1.1]{chesser-stable} also gives us the following corollary. \begin{cor} If $G\leq \hh$ is purely pseudo-Anosov and finitely generated, then $G$ is stable in $\hh$. \end{cor}

-To prove the main theorem, we will also need the following observation. \begin{prop} G is undistorted in $\mcg(S)$. \end{prop}